-What the Media Won't Tell You About Lord Jacob Rothschild
+What the Media Won't Tell You About LORD JACOB ROTHSCHILD

-This is a short 15 minute educational documentary regarding the history of the Rothschild family!
+This is an educational documentary regarding the history of the FAMOUS (((Rothschild))) family!

-: The man who funded both sides of every war to date.
-Glad he's now dead!

 FREE email alerts of the most important BANNED videos in the world